 Remember that a choristership is a huge commitment for children and their families.
 Choir schools do their utmost to give choristers the same school experience as their peers, but outside of the school day their schedule will be very busy.
 Early morning and weekend commitments are a given, and for schools attached to the major cathedrals an autumn term finish of 4pm on Christmas Day isn’t unlikely.
 Your child needs to be robust and resilient.
 But if he or she thrives on this kind of expectation, the experience can be unmatched.

-Arts provision in mainstream schools
+Performing arts in mainstream schools

 If the whole concept of specialist schools leaves you overwhelmed, it's worth remembering that there's some top-notch arts provision to be found in mainstream education.
 Many independent schools have superb facilities for the arts and a proud tradition of excellence.
 And though large parts of the state system are an artistic desert, there are oases of extraordinary achievement despite cuts in government funding.
 Always check out what your local school has to offer.